 Research Questions

 The goal of this research is to investigate the background of the abused children becoming abusive parents.
-So, these voluntary questionnaires is geared towards parents between the ages of 20 to 40 years old and should take about thirty minutes to be completed.
+So, these voluntary questionnaires are geared towards parents between the ages of 20 to 40 years old and should take about thirty minutes to be completed.

 Q1 what is your age?
 Please type in your response in the box below.